cel243/Pale_Quote_Finder/README.md

 **EXAMPLES:**

-`./search_pale.sh "druid" "i"`
+`./search_pale.sh "Charles.*Cherrypop|Cherrypop.*Charles"`
-- finds all occurrences of the word "druid" in Pale, ignoring case
+- finds every time Cherrypop and Charles were mentioned in the same line

 `./search_pale.sh "Snowdrop" "" "[01][0-9]/*Avery*"`
 - finds all occurrences of the word "Snowdrop" in Avery chapters

 `./search_pale.sh "[^a-z]Oni[^a-z]" "i" "" "Tymon" "i"`
 - finds all occurences of the word "Oni" (ignoring case, and ignoring words where 'oni' is emebedded in the middle) in chapters that also contain the word "Tymon" (also ignoring case)

+`./search_pale.sh " " "l" "EM/*.[a-z]*.*"`
+- retrieves a list of all of the Extra Materials whose accompanying chapter was an interlude